fabiobohren/new-readmes/ios_document_scanner_readme.md

 ## How to run the example app?

 * Clone this repository to a local folder.
-* Open `ClassicComponentsExample.xcodeproj` with Xcode, build and run, a build script will automatically download ScanbotSDK to your project folder if needed
+* Open `ClassicComponentsExample.xcodeproj` with Xcode, build and run.
+A build script will automatically download ScanbotSDK to your project folder if needed.
 * In case you do not want to automatically download the SDK in the Demo app's target, remove the dependency to the 'Download ScanbotSDK' aggregate target and perform the following steps:
-	* Download the latest Scanbot SDK for iOS from our [docs](https://docs.scanbot.io/document-scanner-sdk/ios/introduction/)
+	* Download the latest Scanbot SDK for iOS from our [docs](https://docs.scanbot.io/document-scanner-sdk/ios/introduction/?utm_source=github.com&utm_medium=referral&utm_campaign=dev_sites).
-	* Unzip the downloaded zip file and copy the extracted `ScanbotSDK` folder to your local example app folder (`scanbot-sdk-example-ios/ScanbotSDK`)
+	* Unzip the downloaded zip file and copy the extracted `ScanbotSDK` folder to your local example app folder (`scanbot-sdk-example-ios/ScanbotSDK`).
-	* For Classical UI components open `ClassicComponentsExample.xcodeproj` with Xcode, build and run
+	* For Classical UI components open `ClassicComponentsExample.xcodeproj` with Xcode, build and run.
-	* For Document Ready-To-Use UI open `DocumentScannerRTUUIExample.xcodeproj` with Xcode, build and run
+	* For Document Ready-To-Use UI open `DocumentScannerRTUUIExample.xcodeproj` with Xcode, build and run.
-	* For Data Capture Ready-To-Use UI open `DataCaptureRTUUIExample.xcodeproj` with Xcode, build and run
+	* For Data Capture Ready-To-Use UI open `DataCaptureRTUUIExample.xcodeproj` with Xcode, build and run.
-	* For SwiftUI Components open `SwiftUIComponentsExample.xcodeproj` with Xcode, build and run
+	* For SwiftUI Components open `SwiftUIComponentsExample.xcodeproj` with Xcode, build and run.

 ## Overview of the Scanbot SDK